OCA/account-financial-tools/account_parent/README.rst

 Installation
 ============

-Just install it
+Just install it.

 Configuration
 =============

-Need to set the group show chart of account structure to view the chart of account hierarchy.
+Need to set the parent account for each account to view the chart of account hierarchy.
-If no parent account is set, then just a list view with credit,debit, balance will be showed
+If no parent account is set, then just a list view with credit, debit, balance will be showed.

 Usage
 =====